mapbox/dynamodb-migrator/readme.md

 script: relative path to a migration script

 Options:
- - stream: region/name/key specifying region, name and keys (keys may be comma separated for multiple properties) for replication kinesis stream
  - concurrency [1]: number of records to process in parallel
  - live [false]: if not specified, the migration script will not receive a database reference
  - dyno [false]: if not specified, it is assumed that the objects are formatted using standard DynamoDB syntax.
 Pass the `--dyno` flag to the migrator if your input JSON objects are in a format suitable for direct usage in dyno (https://github.com/mapbox/dyno)